syntax53/MMUD-Explorer/README.md

 General:
 -UP: added recent database list for fast switching
 -UP: added the option to only copy the name of something when right-clicking and copying
--UP: added option to "filter all" when quick-loading characters from the recent char list
+-UP: load character form will now be displayed when loading from recent list as well
 -UP: made using the second wrist slot default (for new installs)

 Spells: